rstudio/vetiver-r/tests/testthat/_snaps/keras.md

     Output

       -- cars-keras - <bundled_keras> model for deployment
-      A sequential keras model with 2 layers
+      A sequential keras model with 2 layers using 10 features

 # create plumber.R for keras